nedspnt/resume-parsing-api/README.md

 Accepting high through-put like thousands of resume per second requires horizontal node scaling.

-While increasing response speed requires improving computation capacity per node.
+While increasing response speed requires improving computation capacity.

 ## Room for improvement
-- Store resume pdf files on cloud, and use file URL as an input to the resume parsing API.
-- Collect resume data and label those data for model training
+- Collect resume data and label those data for custom model training
 - Work on the rest of the extractable information
 - Unit test
-- Endpoints structure and return codes
+- Better endpoints structure and return codes
 - Cleaner, and more optimized coding, or OOP style
+- Compute accuracy from sample data